 My paternal roots are traced to a family of doctors and samurai from Kumamoto, Japan.

 Both of my grandfathers decided to leave their homes in Japan, and the expectations of their families, to come to Hawaii for new opportunities.
-Many times I have felt that streak of courage and determination to explore the unknown that surely ran in their veins.
-Maybe this is why I currently live in Chicago, Illinois, far from the ‘aina that I know and love.
+Many times I have felt that streak of courage and determination to explore the unknown that ran in their veins.
+Maybe this is why I currently live in Chicago, Illinois, far from the ‘aina (land)that I know and love.

 Hula: Hula has been a special gift in my life.
-I asked to take lessons when I was 6 and studied with Louise Beamer for a couple of years in the Paauilo Odaisan (Shingon Temple) basement.
+I asked my mother to take lessons when I was 6 and studied with Louise Beamer for a couple of years in the Paauilo Odaisan (Shingon Temple) basement.
 We danced on lauhala mats to Mrs. Beamer’s singing and strumming on a ukulele.

 I still remember that my very first hula was “To you Sweetheart, Aloha”, then “Singing Bamboo”, followed by “Kealoha.”
 I also remember the “Cockeyed Mayor of Kaunakakai’ and ‘Pupu Hinuhinu.”
 I stayed with Mrs. Beamer for two years and learned 18 hulas according to hula sheets that my mother saved for me.